-On the Closing Date and pursuant to the 2016 Purchase Agreement, the Company and Brainlab entered into the License Agreement, for software relating to our SmartFrame device, for use in neurosurgery.
+On the Closing Date and pursuant to the 2016 Purchase Agreement, the Company and Brainlab entered into the License Agreement, for software relating to the Company's SmartFrame device, for use in neurosurgery.
 The License Agreement does not affect the Company's ability to continue to independently develop, market and sell its own software for the SmartFrame device.

-The New Brainlab Note is collateralized by a senior security interest in the assets of the Company.
+The New Brainlab Note is collateralized by a senior security interest in all of the assets of the Company.